There’s more to the UK than fish and chips. From royal weddings to enormous libraries, get to know the United Kingdom

 25. Big Ben isn’t a clock

 The towering clock tower of Big Ben is one of London’s most famous sights – but Big Ben is actually the name of the bell rather than the clock.
-The tower is set to undergo a long-term refurbishment project which has caused great tension in the UK – with the Prime Minister even attempting to intervene.
+The tower has recently undergone renovation, which meant that its bell fell silent for a few years.

 26. (Some) royal weddings are public holidays

-The UK loves a good ceremony, and it certainly makes a big deal out of royal weddings.
-The most recent major event took place in 2011 when Prince William married Catherine Middleton.
-The day of their wedding was declared a national holiday, which meant an extra day off work.
+The UK loves a good party and it certainly makes a big deal out of royal weddings.
+The most recent public holiday (or bank holiday, as it’s known in Britain) took place in 2011 when Prince William married Catherine Middleton.
+Across the country, people threw street parties and revelled in the festive atmosphere.

 They may not always be the best of friends, but England and France are certainly neighbors.
 The Channel Tunnel connects Dover in England to Calais in France.
-Opened in 1994, it’s the second-longest underground tunnel in the world, at 21 miles in length.
-With the advent of high-speed services on the Eurostar from London and Kent, you can now be in Paris in a little over 2 hours from the English capital.
+Opened in 1994, it’s the longest underwater tunnel in the world, at 50 kilometers in length.
+With the advent of high-speed services on the Eurostar from London and Kent, you can now be in Paris in a little over two hours from the English capital.
+A journey to Amsterdam takes just under four hours.

 28. Ravens could bring the monarchy down